-Paraparaumu College will be using some new approaches for learning with its year 9 students from 2018.
-A key feature of the change is that year 9 students will be placed into learning hubs, termed ‘Ngā Rōpū Ako’.
+Paraparaumu College is using some new approaches for learning with its year 9 students from 2018.
+A key feature of the change is that year 9 students have been placed into learning hubs, termed ‘Ngā Rōpū Ako’.
 This involves teachers from Mathematics, Science, Social Studies, English, Health and Physical Education collaborating to develop integrated approaches to learning.
-Acting Assistant Principal, Aaron Mead, explained that while each teacher would still focus on their subject, “they would also be working more closely with their colleagues from other subject areas to ensure that, where appropriate, learning would be connected and relevant to students’ lives and interests.”
+Curriculum Change Leader, Aaron Mead, explained that while each teacher would still focus on their subject, “they would also be working more closely with their colleagues from other subject areas to ensure that, where appropriate, learning would be connected and relevant to students’ lives and interests.”

 “A cross-curricular collaborative approach will provide learning experiences for our students, where values, concepts and skills are explicitly interconnected in a manner that traditional stand-alone subjects struggle to achieve,” Mr Mead explained.